cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 A variety of advanced features are available for programs with unusual needs or very large scales.
-Each feature is described briefly here, and more details may be found in the [TaskVine API](api/html/taskvine_8h.html).
+Each feature is described briefly here, and more details may be found in the [taskvine API](api/html/taskvine_8h.html).

 ### Security

-By default, TaskVine does **not** perform any encryption or authentication, so any workers will be able to connect to your manager, and vice versa.
+By default, taskvine does **not** perform any encryption or authentication, so any workers will be able to connect to your manager, and vice versa.
 This may be fine for a short running anonymous application, but is not safe for a long running application with a public name.

-Currently, TaskVine uses SSL to provide communication encryption, and a password file to provide worker-manager authentication.
+Currently, taskvine uses SSL to provide communication encryption, and a password file to provide worker-manager authentication.
 These features can be enabled independet of each other.

 #### SSL support

-TaskVine can encrypt the communication between manager and workers using SSL.
+taskvine can encrypt the communication between manager and workers using SSL.
 For this, you need to specify the key and certificate (in PEM format) of your server when creating the queue.